 Voiceless Grants Program inspires the next generation of changemakers for animals

-In 2022, Voiceless continued to work towards a just and equitable world where animals can flourish by investing in changemakers, visionary organisations and initiatives that reform our social and political systems.
-Below were the next generation of changemakers for animals that we selectively hand-picked and partnered with in 2022:
+In 2022, Voiceless continues to work towards a just and equitable world where animals can flourish by investing in changemakers, visionary organisations and initiatives that reform our social and political systems.

-Kate and James Luke, co-founders of Little Oak Sanctuary, were our first grant recipients for 2022.
+We are delighted to announce that Kate and James Luke, co-founders of Little Oak Sanctuary, are our first grant recipients for 2022.